slipstream/SlipStreamDocumentation/docs/administrator_guide/introduction.rst

 reducing costs.

 **Support continuous integration processes with continuous deployment**:
-SlipStream encourages users to parameterise image creation and deployment recipes, such that key parameters (e.g. software version, package location, dependencies, inter-relationships) can be provided at runtime.
+SlipStream encourages users to parameterize image creation and deployment recipes, such that key parameters (e.g. software version, package location, dependencies, inter-relationships) can be provided at runtime.
 This means that it is easy to integrate SlipStream with